 The Company follows the two-class method when computing net loss per share as the Company has issued shares that meet the definition of participating securities.
-The two-class method determines net loss per share for each class of common and participating securities according to dividends declared or accumulated and participation rights in undistributed earnings.
+The two-class method determines net loss per share for each class of common shares and participating securities according to dividends declared or accumulated and participation rights in undistributed earnings.
 The two-class method requires income available to common shareholders for the period to be allocated between common and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed.

 Basic net loss per share attributable to common shareholders is computed by dividing the net loss attributable to common shareholders by the weighted average number of common shares outstanding for the period.
 Diluted net loss attributable to common shareholders is computed by adjusting net loss attributable to common shareholders to reallocate undistributed earnings based on the potential impact of dilutive securities.
 Diluted net loss per share attributable to common shareholders is computed by dividing the diluted net loss attributable to common shareholders by the weighted average number of common shares outstanding for the period, including potential dilutive common shares.
-For purpose of this calculation, outstanding options, unvested restricted common shares and convertible preferred shares are considered potential dilutive common shares.
+For purpose of this calculation, outstanding options and unvested restricted common shares are considered potential dilutive common shares.

-Prior to the closing of the IPO, when the Company's convertible preferred shares converted to common shares, the Company's convertible preferred shares contractually entitled the holders of such shares to participate in dividends but did not contractually require the holders of such shares to participate in losses of the Company.
-Accordingly, for periods in which the Company reported a net loss attributable to common shareholders, such losses were not allocated to convertible preferred share attributable to common shareholders is the same as basic net loss per share attributable to common shareholders, since dilutive common shareholders are not assumed to have been issued if their effect is anti-dilutive.
-The Company reported a net loss attributable to common shareholders for the three and nine months ended September 30, 2019 and 2018.
+In periods in which the Company reports a net loss attributable to common shareholders, diluted net loss per share attributable to common shareholders is the same as basic net loss per share attributable to common shareholders, since dilutive common share not assumed to have been issued if their effect is anti-dilutive.
+The Company reported a net loss attributable to common shareholders for the three months ended March 31, 2020 and 2019.